Phase transition for the interchange and quantum Heisenberg models on the Hamming graph: Abstract

 \section{Abstract}

-{ We study a family of random permutation models on the $2$-dimensional Hamming graph $H(2,n)$, containing the interchange process and the cycle-weighted interchange process with parameter $\theta > 0$.
-This family contains the random representation of the quantum Heisenberg ferromagnet.
+{ We study a family of random permutation models on the Hamming graph $H(2,n)$ (i.e., the $2$-fold Cartesian product of complete graphs), containing the interchange process and the cycle-weighted interchange process with parameter $\theta > 0$.
+This family contains the random walk representation of the quantum Heisenberg ferromagnet.
 We show that in these models the cycle structure of permutations undergoes a \textit{phase transition} -- when the number of transpositions defining the permutation is $\leq c n^2$, for small enough $c > 0$, all cycles are microscopic, while for more than $\geq C n^2$ transpositions, for large enough $C > 0$, macroscopic cycles emerge with high probability.

 We provide bounds on values $C,c$ depending on the parameter $\theta$ of the model, in particular for the interchange process we pinpoint exactly the critical time of the phase transition.
 Our results imply also the existence of a phase transition in the quantum Heisenberg ferromagnet on $H(2,n)$, namely for low enough temperatures spontaneous magnetization occurs, while it is not the case for high temperatures.